 Herwig Baier | graduate student | Max-Planck Director, Martinsried |

 Every Friday, 10 am, we discuss a current publication somewhat related to our research interests.
-The usual location is Zülpichr Str.
-47a, Seminar room 0.46, ground floor.
 Interested students are welcome to join.
+Please inquire for location.

 Zeit und Ort nach Vereinbarung, Anmeldung per e-Mail: sigrun.korsching(at)uni-koeln.de